Tropical Plant and Soil Sciences

 Academic Minor in Plant Production and Management

-A minimum of 15 credits of upper division level courses must be completed with a grade of C (not C-) or higher for each course.
+A minimum of 15 credits of non-introductory, upper division level courses must be completed with a grade of C (not C-) or higher for each course.
 Transfer credits toward the minor will be accepted if an appropriate UH Manoa course is determined to be equivalent, and if the grade is C (not C-) or higher.
-Required courses are TPSS 200, 300, and 364.
+Required courses are TPSS 200, TPSS 300 and TPSS 364.
 Several optional courses can be selected.
-See the TPSS academic advisor for details (Dr. Ken Leonhardt, email: email@example.com).
+See the TPSS academic adviser for details (Dr. Ken Leonhardt, e-mail: email@example.com).

 In order to solve the complex problems facing agricultural plant production systems, many disciplines must be integrated successfully.
 Candidates may specialize in genetics and breeding of tropical fruits, vegetables, or ornamentals; physiology, culture, and management of tropical fruits, vegetables, or ornamentals; morphogenesis; crop and stress physiology; post-harvest physiology; growth regulation; plant biochemical genetics; plant cytogenetics; weed science; computer modeling; or turf and landscape management, cropping systems, plant-soil relationships, soil chemistry, soil physics, soil management, soil and water conservation, soil fertility, and soil microbiology.
 Courses offered in botany, biochemistry, plant pathology, food science, genetics, microbiology, and zoology, combined with courses offered in TPSS, will provide considerable flexibility in the development of a program suited to a student’s career objectives.